Start any Spring Boot App as a Windows Service with AlwaysUp

 To get around that issue, we recommend capturing the console output to a text file.
 You can then open the file in Notepad — or better yet, use the free Tail for Win32 utility to follow the file's contents.

 To set this up, switch to the Extras tab and enter the full path to a log file in the Capture output to this log file section.
-We recommend automatically trimming the file to prevent it growing too large (with the checkbox below).
+We recommend automatically trimming the file to prevent it growing too large:

 Spring Boot Windows Service: Extras Tab

-9. We're now done configuring AlwaysUp, so click the Save button.
+9. We're done configuring Spring Boot so click the Save button to record your settings.
 In a couple of seconds, an application called Spring Boot Service (or whatever you called it) will show up in the AlwaysUp window.
-It is not yet running though and the state will be Stopped:

 Spring Boot Windows Service: Created